 The article provides a brief review of social sequence analysis as an algorithmic deterministic approach to the classification of event series.
 The method is discussed in the context of its reception in social sciences in early 1980s with the help of a pioneering research enthusiast A. Abbott.
 The specificity of sociological applications of sequence analysis under certain data assumptions inherited from bioinformatics, e.g. universal interchangeability of events, arbitrary censoring, rank time variable, is considered.
 The article classifies a broad set of methods of time-ordered data analysis to provide a base for epistemological confrontment and pinpoint the advantages and shortcomings of sequence analysis compared to nonparametric statistics and general linear models of ordered events.
 The bases of classification are the dichotomies of time/order event definition and algorithm/ statistical inference method of result acquiring.
 The comparison covers different methods’ applications in cases of varied research goals, data types and theoretical assumptions.
 The article provides a sketch of sequence analysis development over time, considering its aggressive movements towards positioning on the bases of philosophy of history and narrative criticism of general linear models.
 The roots of its recent orientation towards visualization techniques are discussed as revealed in the scope of early 2000’s controversy over the capability of the use of sequence analysis to solve the theoretical problems stemming from the limitations of general linear models.

-The paper describes the procedures of automatic data extraction from web pages (web scraping), its advantages and limitations, as well as gives an overview of the basic minimum of competencies for web scraping: in particular, programming using Python and navigating through a web pages’ code.
-A detailed illustration is also given based on a fragment of the data collection process from a recent relevant Russian study.
+The paper is devoted to the procedures of automatic data extraction from web pages, i.e., web scraping of web data.
+We consider different types of web data such as digital traces and other numeric and text web data as well as its advantages (the speed of data collection and, as a consequence, the continuous coverage, efficiency, etc.) and limitations (the limited representativeness, difficulties in organizing storage of a large amount of data, deviation from the traditional procedure for setting up a study, etc.) in comparison with traditional methods of data collection.
+Various tools of web data extraction (API, requests, and selenium) are described to illustrate principles of handling static and dynamic web pages.
+The paper also gives an overview of the basic minimum of competencies for web scraping: in particular, programming using Python and navigating through the web pages’ code.
+A detailed illustration is given based on a fragment of the data collection process from a recent relevant Russian study.

 настроения, эмоции, поведение, рабочие, кластерный анализ, классификация, типология